Iran frees S.Korean ship, captain after promise to help with frozen funds | Law-Order

 Iran frees S.Korean ship, captain after promise to help with frozen funds

 Iran released on Friday a South Korean ship and its captain detained since January after South Korea promised to try to secure the release of Iranian funds frozen in South Korean banks under U.S. sanctions, a South Korean official said.
+The Iranian foreign ministry confirmed the ship's release following the conclusion of an investigation and at the request of its owner and the South Korean government, according to state news agency IRNA.

-Iranian authorities seized the chemical tanker in the Strait of Hormuz off Oman.
+Iranian authorities seized the chemical tanker, HANKUK CHEMI, in the Strait of Hormuz off Oman in January.
 They accused it of polluting the waters with chemicals.
+"Iran, with long coastlines in the Persian Gulf and the Sea of Oman, stresses full compliance with maritime regulations, including environmental protection, and monitors every violation in this respect," Saeed Khatibzadeh, a foreign ministry spokesman, was quoted as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)